 The problem is, banks keep piling on fees to put more of that money on their own balance sheet each time, regardless of whether the transaction actually requires any effort on their part.
 If you’re not careful, the fees can add up to a night’s lodging expenses every few weeks, cutting into your budget.

-Here’s how to keep the fees down or get rid of them completely, plus a tip on always having access to funds.
+Here’s how to keep the fees down or get rid of them completely, plus a tip on always having access to your travel money when things go wrong.

 Avoid Credit Cards With Fees